Clean a CRM contact export

 4. For each row, assign a status:

-5. Surface a one-line summary at the top: total validated, total promoted (signal), total partial, total no-match.
+5. One-line summary at the top: total validated, promoted (signal), partial, no-match.

 </task>